mxriverlynn/mustbe/readme.md

   config.addIdentity("my-identity", MyIdentity);

   config.activities("my-identity", function(activities){
-    activities.can("do-something", function(user, params, cb){
+    activities.can("do-something", function(identity, params, cb){
-      // determine if user can do something or not
+      // determine if the identity can do something or not
       // hard code that they can do it, as an example cb(null, true);
     });